 - (1) Member of the Corporate Governance and Compensation Committee - (2) Each of the independent directors has received deferred share units (DSUs).
-See note (c) to the table under the heading "Compensation of directors" on page 40 and "Deferred share units" on page 41. - (3) Member of the Audit Committee. - (4) Mr. Daviau was a director of Concave Holdings Inc. until February 4, 2011, when it filed an assignment under the Bankruptcy and Insolvency Act (Canada).
-A trustee was appointed and a sale approval and vesting order was made in respect of the bankruptcy on September 6, 2011. - (5) In addition, Mr. Daviau has participated (but did not participate in respect of fiscal 2018, fiscal 2019 and fiscal 2020 awards) in the Company's LTIP.
-Mr. Daviau holds 34,860 Restricted Share Units (RSUs), 800,000 Performance Share Options (PSOs), 347,237 fiscal 2019 Performance Share Units (PSUs), 636,143 fiscal 2020 PSUs and 752,681 fiscal 2021 PSUs. - (6) From June 2012 to June 2016, Ms. Denham was a member of the board of directors of Penn West Petroleum Ltd., a company that was subject to cease trade orders further to the July 2014 announcement by Penn West Petroleum Ltd. of the review of some of its accounting practices and the decision to restate its financial statements.
-These orders are no longer in effect. - (7) Mr. Kassie was a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
-The liquidation process is continuing, Mr. Kassie is also a director of Reitmans (Canada) Ltd. which on May 19, 2020, received an initial order under the Companies' Creditors Arrangement Act to allow a restructuring of the women's clothing retailer. - (8) Of these shares, 662,261 are owned by a trust of which Mr. Kassie is one of the beneficiaries.
-In addition, Mr. Kassie has participated (but did not participate in respect of fiscal 2018, fiscal 2019 and fiscal 2020 awards) in the Company's LTIP.
-Mr. Kassie holds 36,400 Restricted Share Units, 400,000 Performance Share Options (PSOs), 150,849 fiscal 2019 Performance Share Units (PSUs), 224,324 fiscal 2020 PSUs and 341,839 fiscal 2021 PSUs. - (9) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
-Mr. Lyons was elected to the board of directors of Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context. - (10)Mr. Rosenfeld has been nominated for election to the Board pursuant to an agreement entered into between the Company and Crescendo Partners LP ("Crescendo") dated May 22, 2020 (the "Crescendo Agreement").
-Pursuant to the Crescendo Agreement, each of the Company and Crescendo have agreed, in respect of any annual or special meeting of shareholders until the earlier of (a) the date the Company's management proxy circular is filled in connection with its 2021 annual general meeting of shareholders or (b) ten business days before an advance notification bylaw), to a mutual support agreement on market terms. - (11)These shares are owned by two partnerships controlled by Mr. Rosenfeld and one partnership in which he is a member of the general partner, a limited partner and a member of the affiliated management company.
+See note (c) to the table under the heading "Compensation of directors" on page 41 and "Deferred share units" on page 42. - (3) Member of the Audit Committee - (4) In addition, Mr. Daviau holds 800,000 Performance Share Options (PSOs) and excluding any adjustments for dividends 636,143 fiscal 2019 Performance Share Units (PSUs), 752,681 fiscal 2020 PSUs and 437,589 fiscal 2021 PSUs. - (5) From June 2012 to June 2016, Ms. Denham was a member of the board of directors of Penn West Petroleum Ltd., a company that was subject to cease trade orders further to the July 2014 announcement by Penn West Petroleum Ltd. of the review of some of its accounting practices and the decision to restate its financial statements.
+These orders are no longer in effect. - (6) Mr. Kassie was a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
+The liquidation process is continuing.
+Mr. Kassie is also a director of Reitmans (Canada) Ltd. which on May 19, 2020, received an initial order under the Companies Creditors Arrangement Act to allow a restructuring of the women's clothing retailer. - (7) Of these shares, 662,261 are owned by a trust of which Mr. Kassie is one of the beneficiaries.
+In addition, Mr. Kassie holds 400,000 Performance Share Options (PSOs) and excluding any adjustments for dividends 224,324 fiscal 2019 Performance Share Units (PSUs), 341,839 fiscal 2020 PSUs and 175,036 fiscal 2021 PSUs. - (8) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
+Mr. Lyons was elected to the board of directors of Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context. - (9) Of these shares, 450,000 are owned by Strategem Capital Corporation of which Ms. O'Connor is President and Chief Executive Officer.